 Looking for a place to spend a rainy day?
 The Whydah Pirate Museum is located right off Route 28 and is one of the top tourist attractions in the area.

 Admission to the museum is sold online, with timed admission.
-If you know it’s going to be a rainy day, you’ll want to book early because it does get busy, especially in the summer season.
+If you know it's going to be a rainy day, you'll want to book early, since it can get busy, especially in the summer.

-The Whydah Pirate Museum offers interactive exhibits with real pirate artifacts recovered from a shipwrecked pirate ship.
-It’s a nice way to learn about history in a way that kids will love to see.
+The Whydah Pirate Museum offers interactive exhibits featuring real artifacts recovered from a shipwrecked pirate vessel.
+It's a nice way to learn about history in a way that kids will love to see.

 Miniature Golf